marcelvdmade/mcbitsarm/README.md

 ## MCBits on STM32f407

-A master thesis project
+A master thesis project from Marcel

 ### File structure

 *hostside/ contains Python scripts to communicate with the board.
-*inc/ contains the header and data files of MCBits *lib/ contains the Cortex M4 libraries.
+*inc/ contains the header and data files of MCBits *lib/ contains the Cortex M4 libraries
-*libopencm3/ contains libraries to communicate with the board.
+*libopencm3/ contains firmware libraries
-*src/ contains the source files of MCBits and the makefile *keygen/ contains a project and its own Makefile, to generate a keypair and write them to a file
+*src/ contains the source files of MCBits and the makefile *keygen/ contains a project and its own Makefile, to generate and write a keypair to a file

 ### Installation